lamhoson/Hologram-Dataset/README.md

 Please refer to the corresponding folders for details.

 Citation
 H.H.S.
-Lam [1]
-[1] Department of Electrical Engineering, City University of Hong Kong
+Lam, Department of Electrical Engineering, City University of Hong Kong